 - Flexible indenter geometry: The NanoTest Vantage gives the flexibility to use either large diameter probes or conventional nanoindentation probes.
 This allows testing under a wide range of contact pressures enabling more accurate simulation of real world contact conditions.

 The nano-fretting module as proven to be a useful tool assessment of new materials for use in biomedical implants.

-To the flexibility in the applied load and contact geometry the nano-fretting module can be used to simulate a wide range range of different wear conditons.
+With the flexibility in the applied load and the wide range of contact geometries available, the nano-fretting module can be used to simulate a wide range range of different wear conditions.

 Low forces and large probes can be used to simulate high cycle low pressure contacts whilst smaller probes and higher forces can be used to simulate the high pressure contacts due to single asperities or particles trapped in the implanted joint.

-Figure 4 demontrates the load dependence of fretting wear on 3 alloys commonly used in biomedicall applications.
+Figure 3 demonstrates the load dependence of fretting wear on 3 alloys commonly used in biomedical applications.
 The SEM images highlight increased surface damage with increasing load and highlight the weakness of 316L steel to this kind of wear.

 For more information see BD Beake and TW Liskiewicz, Tribology international (2012) http://dx.doi.org/10.1016/j.triboint.2012.08.007

 Friction measurements during fretting